Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Inference for MJPs with infinite statespaces using the rate matrix

 which is non-negative; so, by construction, a negative likelihood estimate is impossible.

 Although it can never be negative, the random truncation algorithm in \eqref{eqn.rand.trunc} suffers from several related problems.
-The proposal $p(r_i)$ should somehow reflect the patterns in the terms in the sum in \eqref{eqn.rand.trunc}: if $\left\{[e^{Q^{(j)}(\psi)t}]_{x_,x'}-[e^{Q^{(j-1)}(\psi)t}]_{x,x'}\right\}/\Prob{R\ge j} \rightarrow \infty$ as $j\rightarrow \infty$ then the unbiased estimate will be unstable and have a high, or even infinite, variance; if, on the other hand the ratio goes to zero then unnecessarily large regions will frequently be used, resulting in the exponentiation of unnecessarily large rate matrices with unnecessarily high rates, increasing the computational expense.
-The heuristic is very much akin to the requirements for a good independence sampler proposal and, indicates, the potential for non-geometrically ergodic behaviour that could result from a poor choice \cite[e.g.][]{RobRos2011}.
+The proposal $p(r_i)$ should reflect the patterns in the terms in the sum in \eqref{eqn.rand.trunc}: if $\left\{[e^{Q_j(\psi)t}]_{x_,x'}-[e^{Q_{j-1}(\psi)t}]_{x,x'}\right\}/\Prob{R\ge j} \rightarrow \infty$ as $j\rightarrow \infty$ then the unbiased estimate will be unstable and have a high, or even infinite, variance; if, on the other hand the ratio goes to zero then unnecessarily large regions will frequently be used, resulting in the exponentiation of unnecessarily large rate matrices with unnecessarily high rates, increasing the computational expense.

-In GHS17 it is stated that the distributional form of $p(r)$, was chosen partly since it describes the steady state of many simple queuing systems.
+GHS17 states that the distributional form of $p(r)$, was chosen partly since it describes the steady state of many simple queuing systems.
 However, the M/M/1 queue, for example, has a geometric stationary distribution \cite[e.g.][Ch.11]{grimmett2001probability}.
-Moreover $q_r=a^{r(r+1)/2}$, so the tails of $p(r)$ are very light compared, for example, to geometric tails.
+From \eqref{eqn.GHS.lighttail} the tails of $p(r)$ are very light compared to geometric tails.
 Even if a heavier-tailed proposal were used, however, there is no obvious choice for its shape, or reason to believe the shape would be consistent across inter-observation intervals.
 Further, some species might have a different spread than others, requiring differently shaped regions.
-Finally, there is every reason to believe that this shape would depend on $\theta$ as discussed in the following remark.
+Finally, this shape would typically depend on $\theta$, as exemplified in the following remark.

-\begin{remark} Consider, for example, a Lotka-Volterra model with the true rates divided by $1000$, which is equivalent to slowing down time by a factor of $1000$; given the start time and the end time, the most likely paths would be those with close to a minimal number of events to get from $x$ to $x'$, so $\Prob{C_1(x)}\approx 1$; on the other hand, a large increase in all of the rates would see an approximately quasi-stationary distribution for most of the interval between $0$ and $t$ so larger regions would be more likely. \end{remark}
+\begin{remark} Consider a Lotka-Volterra system with moderate variability between $X_0=x$ and $X_1=x'$, but now divide the true reaction rates by $1000$, which is equivalent to slowing down time by a factor of $1000$.
+The most likely paths would be those with close to a minimal number of events to get from $x$ to $x'$, so $\Prob{\rtil(X;0,1)=1}\approx 1$; on the other hand, a large increase in all of the rates would see an approximately quasi-stationary distribution for most of the time interval so larger regions would be more likely. \end{remark}